snatesh/Eikonal/README.md

 ```
 Above, the `docker run` command with `bash` post-fixed will instantiate a
 bash shell within the container, within which you can read/write/execute
 files as you please.
+The last two commands above change directory into
+the `Eikonal` folder within the container (`/Eikonal`), compile the
+`gtest` code, and run the tests therein.

-For example, to generate Gaussian-like quadrature from order `n=4` Koornwinder
+As another example, to generate Gaussian-like quadrature from order `n=4` Koornwinder
 polynomials that can integrate order `m=6` polynomials exactly (`n` < `m`),
 try (from the `Eikonal` directory)